galantelab/reboot/docs/README.md

       <br>

       Plots returned in this mode include a forest plot for all clinical variables, a Kaplan Meier plot, and a proportional hazard assumptions plot (Schoenfeld tests).
-If the option --ROC is selected, only relevant variables (p-value <= 0.05 in at least 25% of iterations) are plotted.
-A ROC curve and a plot of co-variable frequencies are also provided (see bellow).
+If the option --ROC is selected, only the most relevant variables (p-value <= 0.05 in at least 25% of iterations) are plotted.
+A ROC curve and a histogram of co-variable frequencies are also provided (see bellow).

       ![](Fig4_doc.png)